gpitfield/filmstrip/readme.md

 You can specify a default copyright attribution using the `copyright` config value.
 It will be used for images that do not have EXIF copyright data.

-`home-title` specifies the name to show on the left side of the home navigation.
+`site-title` specifies the name to show on the left side of the home navigation, as well as the page title.

 #### Responsiveness
 Images are resized in decrements of half from their image size until their next largest dimension would be less than 100px.
 They are given extensions as _2, _4, _8 which indicates which fraction of the original each image is.